 Q. How do I check the status of my order?

-A. It is a good idea to check with us via email or telephone prior to ordering online, to confirm the product is available (our online store will not allow backorders for out-of-stock items, but it is possible, but not probable, that we may be finalizing an offline order by telephone or in person, at the same time as another Customer orders online).
+A. It is a good idea to check with us at email@example.com prior to ordering online, to confirm the product is available (our online store will not allow backorders for out-of-stock items, but it is possible, but not probable, that we may be finalizing an offline order by telephone or in person, at the same time as another Customer orders online).
 Or have made the inventory available online (committed to someone else) and they haven't immediately processed the transaction (which can happen, and a second order comes in at the same time).
 Since we deal with limited edition and one-of-a-kind unique items, for example, we would unable to fulfil two orders for the same unique artwork.
 Typically we send an email written confirmation when your order is received, confirmed available, and later, shipped, so you can be sure of the status of your order at any given time.

 Q. If an artwork is posted online, does that mean it is always available?

 A. Online appearance of a particular item does not guarantee availability, and if we are unable to fulfil your request for any reason, your payment will be refunded in full if a valid transaction and not fraudulent.
-An order may be in process for an in-stock item; the item may be a special-order item (i.e. inventory secured only at time of order confirmation).
+An order may be in progress for an in-stock item; the item may be a special-order item (i.e. inventory secured only at time of order confirmation).

 Q. If I ordered artwork online - can I pick it up?

 A. It depends on the event; sometimes we courier the artwork post-event (so the artwork can remain on display for the duration of the art fair for others to view); other times we have additional inventory on hand and yes, you can purchase from us and take the artwork with you.
 If a concern, contact us prior to the event and we will advise you of particular circumstances for the event.
-Of note: Typically postage/courier costs after the event are at our expense to most destinations in Canada and the U.S.A. to make it as convenient as possible for you when visiting an art fair or exhibition (no need to carry it with you at the exhibition and paid outbound postage to your business or residence).
+Of note: Typically postage/courier costs after the event are at our expense to most destinations in Canada and the U.S.A. to make it as convenient as possible for you when visiting an art fair or exhibition (no need to carry it with you at the exhibition and enjoy paid outbound postage to your business or residence).

 Q. I would like to place an order online and ship the artwork to multiple, different locations.
 Is this possible?